Chiral Electronic Excitations in a Quasi-2D Rashba System BiTeI

-In Table~\ref{table:PL}, we list the PL features, the electronic transitions they correspond to, and the measured and DFT calculated energy difference from the CB0 band at the \textit{A}-point.
-The CB1$\rightarrow$CB0 transitions cannot occur at the true CB1 minima because the CB0 states involved in such a transition are occupied.
-The CB2$\rightarrow$CB0 transition occurs at the \textit{A}-point, where CB2 is the next-next lowest conduction band.
-The $\Delta_{2}$ spectral intensity undergoes a resonance enhancement near $\omega_{i}$ = 2.57\,eV due to the VB1$\rightarrow$CB2 transition at the \textit{A}-point, where VB1 is the next-highest valence band~\cite{PhysRevB.86.085204}.
+In Table~\ref{table:PL}, we list the PL features, the electronic transitions they correspond to, and compare the measured and DFT calculated energy differences from the CB0 band at the \textit{A}-point [Fig.\,\ref{basic}(d)].
+The CB1\,$\rightarrow$CB0\,transition occurs at the $A$ point and not between the true CB1 minima and the lower CB0 subband because the CB0 states involved in such a transition are occupied; transitions to the higher CB0 sub-band fall outside the spectral range of our experimental setup.
+The CB2\,$\rightarrow$\,CB0 transition occurs at the $A$ point, where CB2 is the next-next lowest conduction band.

+The $\Delta_{2}$ spectral intensity undergoes a resonant enhancement near $\omega_{i}=2.57$\,eV.
+To account for this resonance, we note that the VB1\,$\rightarrow$\,CB2 energy gap, where VB1 is the next-highest valence band, is overestimated by DFT.
+The DFT-calculated VB1\,$\rightarrow$\,CB2 energy gap is 1.3\,eV, however, the angle-resolved photoemission spectroscopy (ARPES) measurement places the VB1\,$\rightarrow$\,CB0 gap at about $\sim$1.0\,eV~\cite{sakano2012threedimensional}.
+The gap measured by emission $\Delta_{2}$ is 1.65\,eV compared to its calculated value at 2.0\,eV (see Table~\ref{table:PL}).
+Therefore, the true VB1\,$\rightarrow$\,CB2 energy gap is about $\sim$2.65\,eV, and the resonance near $\omega_{i}=2.57$\,eV is due to the VB1\,$\rightarrow$\,CB2 transition at the $A$ point.
 In addition, the $\Delta_{2}$ feature appears partially polarized under resonance, favoring light emission in YX and RL over XX and RR polarizations.
-The transition selection rules for the states near the A-point cannot account for its polarized nature.
-This implies that VB1 and CB2 bands are spin-polarized away from the A-point.
+The transition selection rules for the states near the $A$ point cannot account for its polarized nature.
+This implies that VB1 and CB2 bands are spin polarized away from the $A$ point.

-We now turn to the Raman excitations with A$_{2}$ symmetry, see Fig.\,\ref{SecEmm}(g-l).
-The A$_{2}$ Raman excitations can be deduced from the scattering polarization geometries by noting that A$_{2}$ excitations are present with equal intensity in XY and RR but are absent in XX and RL scattering polarizations, see Table~\ref{table:irreps}.
-The A$_{2}$ Raman excitation features are plotted in Fig.\,\ref{excit} and are labeled as either A$_{2}^{CB0}$ or A$_{2}^{VB0}$.
-All of the A$_{2}$ Raman excitations at frequencies $\omega_{R}$ shift with increasing incident photon energy $\omega_{i}$.
-The A$_{2}^{CB0}$ and A$_{2}^{VB0}$ electron-hole excitations fall within the limits of the Rashba continua excited under resonant conditions involving both CB1 and CB2 bands as the intermediate states, see Table~\ref{table:chiral}.
+We now turn to the Raman excitations with $A_{2}$ symmetry [see Figs.\,\ref{SecEmm}(g)--\,\ref{SecEmm}(l)].
+The $A_{2}$ Raman excitations can be deduced from the scattering polarization geometries by noting that $A_{2}$ excitations are present with equal intensity in XY and RR but are absent in XX and RL scattering polarizations (see Table~\ref{table:irreps}).
+The $A_{2}$ Raman excitation features are plotted in Fig.\,\ref{excit} and are labeled as either $A_{2}^{CB0}$ or $A_{2}^{VB0}$.
+All of the $A_{2}$ Raman excitations at frequencies $\omega_{R}$ shift with increasing incident photon energy $\omega_{i}$.
+The $A_{2}^{CB0}$ and $A_{2}^{VB0}$ electron-hole excitations fall within the limits of the Rashba continua excited under resonant conditions involving both CB1 and CB2 bands as the intermediate states (see Table~\ref{table:chiral}).